samiamlabs/minireach_docs/source/teleop.rst

     Whenever driving the robot, always lower the fork to avoid damaging objects and people

-To control the 3D camera, release the secondary deadman (button 11).
-The right joystick now controls camera tilt.

 Moving the Base with your Keyboard
 ----------------------------------